midixman/webam/README.md

 ```
 A _NoteInterface_ is an array which must have at least one member (_note_) and at most three members (with _duration_ and _velocity_):
 * The _note_ represents a MIDI note (0 - 127).
 If it is negative, it means it is a rest (or silence).
-* The _duration_ represents the duration of the note in [note value](https://en.wikipedia.org/wiki/Note_value), such as 1/4, 1/8, and 1/2.
+* The _duration_ represents the duration of the note in [note value](https://en.wikipedia.org/wiki/Note_value), such as 1/4, 1/8, or 1/2.
 If it is omitted, by default it is equal to 1/4 (quarter note).
 * The _velocity_ represents a MIDI velocity (0 - 127).
 If it is omitted, by default it is equal to `wam.dfltNoteOnVel`.
 And a _velocity_ of `0` also represents a rest.

 Example: